 To find out more about all the frequency bands available to UK radio amateurs, you are recommended to visit the band plans section of the RSGB web site.

-To transmit on the amateur radio bands, you need to have a license.
+To transmit on the amateur radio bands, you need to have a licence.
 However, anyone can be a ‘SWL’ or Short Wave Listener for which no license is needed.
 That is a good way to become familiar with the various communications modes in use, and very little equipment is needed.

 A very low cost way of getting started is to use a RTL-SDR (Software Defined Radio) dongle such as the one shown here.
 With suitable antenna, and when connected to a laptop or desktop PC, it is possible to explore many of the amateur bands between about 24MHz and 1.75GHz.
 To access amateur bands below 24MHz, upconverters are available.